R. J. Kern

 The Telegraph (London), the Star Tribune, and National Geographic, with a feature of his "The Unchosen Ones" and "Out to Pasture" series.
-In 2018, Kehrer Verlag published Kern's monograph, The Sheep and the Goats, which features a conversation with noted photographer Stuart Klipper and was named one of "The Most Beautiful German Books 2018" by design foundation Stiftung Buchkunst.
+In 2018, Kehrer Verlag published Kern's monograph, The Sheep and the Goats, which features a conversation with photographer Stuart Klipper and was named one of "The Most Beautiful German Books 2018" by design foundation Stiftung Buchkunst.
 Kern's next self-published monograph, The Unchosen Ones, won a 2018 Communication Arts "Award of Excellence."
-Public collections holding Kern's work include the Minneapolis Institute of Art, Museum of Fine Arts, Houston, the Plains Art Museum, the Center for Creative Photography, and the Griffin Museum of Photography.
+Public collections holding Kern's work include the Minneapolis Institute of Art, Museum of Fine Arts, Houston, the Worcester Art Museum, the Plains Art Museum, the Center for Creative Photography, and the Griffin Museum of Photography.

 Biography

 Kern was born Robert James Kern in Peekskill, New York in 1978.
 The son of a military family, he grew up nomadically.
 Kern developed an interest in photography in high school, which he continued to pursue through independent studies while earning a double major in art & art history and environmental geography at Colgate University (BA, 2000).
 He subsequently began working as a cartographer for National Geographic from 2000 to 2005, while earning an MA in Human Geography at the University of Colorado Boulder (2005).

 Kern worked as a commercial photographer for nearly a decade gradually turning to a fine-art career, after being inspired by a trip photographing sheep in the Irish countryside in 2012.
 Those images earned him exhibition attention and a grant, and would form part of his first monograph, The Sheep and the Goats (Kehrer Verlag, 2018).
 The grant helped fund his next series, "The Unchosen Ones," composed of formal portraits of animals and their handlers at county-fair livestock competitions, which would form his second monograph, The Unchosen Ones: Portraits of an American Pastoral (MW Editions, 2021).
-Kern is represented by the Burnet Fine Art & Advisory in Minnesota.
+Kern is represented by the Veronique Wantz Gallery and Olson Larsen Gallery.
 He works and lives with his family in Minneapolis, Minnesota.